 - Identify ways to achieve economic stability and growth in light of recent financial and economic pressures

-- Identify strategies for communicating and working effectively with your institution's leadership
+- Identify strategies for communicating and working effectively with your Dean and your institution’s leadership

 - Explain how diversity and inclusion practices lead to better organizational performance